stkskr/stks/AEGUIDE.md

 ## How to add images and thumbnails

 For any project, use the exact same `id` for the file name that you used when you filled in the data.

-Thumbnail images go in the `thumbnail` folder.
-Modal (pop-up) images go in the `full` folder.
-Often times, the thumbnail image and full image will have the same file name.
+Thumbnail images go in the `thumbnails` folder.
+Modal (pop-up) images go in the `slider` folder.
+Often times, the thumbnail image and slider image will have the same file name.
 This is normal.

 All images must follow this format: